 The Mountain Heritage Literary

-The Mountain Heritage Literary Festival at Lincoln Memorial University announces its eighth annual writing competition.
+The Mountain Heritage Literary Festival at Lincoln Memorial University announces its ninth annual writing competition.
 Prize amounts of $150 for first place, $75 for second place and $50 for third place are awarded in each category.
 Honorable mentions are awarded at the discretion of the judges.

 |The Jesse Stuart Prize for Young Adult Fiction